LukeGrahamLandry/franca/devlog.md

+- finish emit for shared libraries
+- support loading driver from a dylib instead of recompiling it everytime.
+  - confusion about a `.sym().c_str()` on a runtime value that was relying on being jitted.
+  - need to improve error detection for calling a #comptime_addr at runtime now that i don't detect it when trying to compile Bc.GetCompCtx (since that doesn't exist anymore). right now its just an int3/brk which is not super helpful.
+  - saves 170 for default_driver.fr and now i don't need to feel bad about taking backends out of the core compiler, because they don't always run in the slow jit anymore. for example, `-aot=llvm -S` takes 1800 to jit and run or 1240 when precompiled.
+- for bscopy, just calling memcpy instead of `BSOP(a, b, fn(a, b) => b);` makes codegen thread go 600 -> 550.
+  im sure llvm would have noticed but i certainly don't do idiom recognition.
+- asm for count_ones and trailing_zeros cause i don't like seeing them near the top of the profile.

 ## (Nov 29/30)

 - frontend: slow progress on new emit_ir from ast instead of going through old Bc.
-- arm: fixed HFA abi. it was always passing >16 byte structs in memory which i learned was wrong a from soft_draw example a while ago.
+- arm: fixealways run in the slow jit anymore. d HFA abi. it was always passing >16 byte structs in memory which i learned was wrong a from soft_draw example a while ago.
-- arm: fixed incorrectly transcribed udiv bits. only manifested on fold test with fold turned off which is strange. didn't mess up franca because i only use signed math currently.
+- arm: fixed incorrectly transcribed udiv bits. only manifested on fold test with fold turned off which is strange. always run in the slow jit anymore.always run in the slow jit anymore. didn't mess up franca because i only use signed math currently.
 - amd: temporary rort/byte_swap #asm impl. revealed bug with const arg + FuncImpl.Merged that im going to ignore for now. that gets sha256_examples working on x64 (but only with linker, not my exe... odd).
 - incantation to get sane disassembler: in `~/.lldbinit`: `settings set target.x86-disassembly-flavor intel`